WordPress/book/Content/Part 3/24-habari.md

 <img src="../../Resources/images/24/habari-monolith.png" alt="The Create Entry screen in Habari's dashboard" width="800px">

+*The Habari Monolith interface, designed by Michael Heilemann*

 Commit access was another flashpoint.
 In the Apache project, a clear path to commit access to the repository existed.
 In WordPress in early 2006, getting commit access was not possible for most people.
 Only Matt and Ryan had commit access to WordPress; they acted as a funnel through which all code would be reviewed.
 More committers were eventually added, but it was a slow process and one that led to frustration, particularly among prolific contributors.

 Coming from Apache, Rich brought a different perspective to the project -- one that chimed with the more dissatisfied developers.
 For Rich, [WordPress didn’t constitute a true meritocracy](ttps://neosmart.net/blog/2007/a-clarification-on-wordpress/comment-page-1/#comment-10985) -- there was no opportunity for those with ability to gain power and responsibility.
 The final decision over who did and didn’t get power and authority lay with the project’s leader -- it was up to Matt's discretion to determine who had ability and deserved power.
 When Matt, in a discussion thread, said that WordPress is a meritocracy because commit access is provided to "the best of the best of the best contributors who prove their worth over time with high quality code, responsiveness to the community, and reliability in crunch times,” Rich responded by pointing out that because the final decision lies with the BDFL it prevents the community from becoming a true meritocracy.